 There’s a lot going on with the Brex business cards.
 They stand out in a number of ways:

-The Brex Daily Card is the most accessible Brex card, and requires a Brex Cash account.
+The Brex Daily Card (Review) is the most accessible Brex card, and requires a Brex Cash account.
 Your card balance will automatically be paid daily from the funds in your Brex Cash account, so you never have to worry about interest rates or late fees.

 Take note: Brex products aren’t available to consumers, sole proprietors, unregistered businesses, and other non-individual liability companies.